Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Modelers/Joiner/Readme.md

 @Author : Erwan Ledoux \n\n
 </DefineSource>

-Joiner instances helps to flush in joined databases, get the corresponding RetrieveIndexesLists if it was already flushed, and then flush locally depending if it is a new row compared to all JoinedRetrieveIndexesListsList
+Joiner instances helps to insert in joined databases, get the corresponding RetrieveIndexesLists if it was already inserted, and then insert locally depending if it is a new row compared to all JoinedRetrieveIndexesListsList

 """